 How to Write the UChicago Application Essays 2016-2017

-If you’re feeling stumped by the UChicago application, don’t worry.
-We at CollegeVine have crafted a comprehensive guide to completing UChicago’s application that will help you decode what the admissions officers are really looking for, and craft responses that will demonstrate your unique personality and set you apart.
+If you’re feeling stumped by the University of Chicago application, don’t worry.
+We at CollegeVine have crafted a comprehensive guide to completing the application that will help you decode what the admissions officers are really looking for, and craft responses that will demonstrate your unique personality and set you apart.
 Without further ado, we present our guide to responding to the 2016-2017 UChicago supplement questions.

 University of Chicago Application Essay Prompts